uberpixel/Documentation/docs/rendering/rnshaderprogram.rst

 	.. member:: std::vector<GLuint> texinfolocations

 		Vector with the texture info locations.
 Similar naming as the texture location vector, but with `Info` appended.
 Eg `mTexture0Info`.
-The uniforms are a vec4  with the dimension of the texture bound to it.
+The uniforms are a vec4  with the dimension of the texture bound to it. xy contain 1.0 / width and 1.0 / height respectively, zw contain the width and height.